YouBenshan/jVisualVM/src/main/java/ybs/gc/resize/README.md

 Step:
-Run:
-java -XX:+UseParallelGC -Xmx256m ybs.gc.resize.Main
+Run: java -XX:+UseParallelGC -Xmx256m ybs.gc.resize.Main

 Observe:
 	goto "Porfiler" Tab.
 	click "Record allocations stack traces" in "Memory settings" take "Memory" "Snapshot".
 	"Show Allocations stack traces" of the vast instances of a type (char[]).
-Find out where are they from.
+Find out how they are allocated.

 Improve:
 	Set StringBuffer's initial size in code.
-	Compare: Where the instance of this type come from?
+	Compare: Allocations of this type's instances?
 	Compare: Minor GC

-Q:
-Any other classes allocation can be improved in this way?
+Q: Is there any other classes allocation can be improved in this way?
+	ArrayList, HashSet, HashMap。。。